Is L’Oreal Hyaluronic Shampoo good for hair? Detailed Review Inside

 L'Oreal Hyaluronic Shampoo Ingredients

-Analyzing the ingredient list, the L’Oreal Hyaluronic Shampoo is not Sulfate Free.
+Analyzing the ingredient list, the L’Oreal Hyaluronic Shampoo is not sulfate-free.
 It has Sodium Laureth Sulfate (SLES), Silicones, and Fragrance, in addition to Hyaluronic Acid and Salicylic Acid.

 The price range is also good.
 It’s not very expensive and falls in mid range.
 The shampoo is available in 4 sizes and pricing starts at INR 199.

-How to use?
+How to use it?

 L’Oreal Hyaluronic Shampoo Review